 1. Establish Performance Benchmarks and Tasks

 It is critical to create a baseline for each criterion of a virtual server configuration to determine the server’s overall health.
-Having a well-framed and documented baseline with a predefined set of metrics will assist your business in comprehending resource consumption and simplify the establishment of standards that can be compared and contrasted.
+Having a well-framed and documented baseline with a predefined set of metrics will assist your business in comprehending resource consumption.
+Simplify the establishment of standards that can be compared and contrasted.

 2. Utilize Automated Monitoring and Management of Virtual Machines